KleistLab/VASIL/README.md

 snakemake --snakefile VASILplots --configfile path/to/config_plots.yaml -j -d path/to/workdir

 ```
+### Further figure improvement
+The scripts in `scripts/plotting/` folder can be modified for further figure improvements.

 ## Output
 The main pipeline (`config.yaml`) creates a folder *results*, containing all (intermediate) output, with the following structure: